 The 1st edition is better than the 2nd.
 I like sentence combining, think it is very important, and USE it.
 I do dislike the propaganda slipped in among the sentences and essay topics.
-That sort of tactic takes advantage of a captive audience, makes the teacher look picky if she points it out, yet subtly-and unfairly-influences students.
+That sort of tactic takes advantage of a captive audience, makes the teacher look picky if she points it out, yet subtly--and unfairly--influences students.

-points it out, yet subtly-and unfairly-influences students.
 While it looks O.K. for native speakers, I found it to be much too hard for many of my Q course students.
 The amount of combining required (for them) is excessive, as is the amount of new vocabulary, as is the number of cultural presuppositions.